Natural ingredients

 Vetiveria zizanioides

-Vetiver is been used to relax the body and mind, alleviate emotional stress and promote sleep but it can also help heal scars by promoting the regeneration of skin and tissue, reducing stretch marks, scarring and dark spots.
+Vetiver is used to relax the body and mind, alleviate emotional stress and promote sleep but it can also help heal scars by promoting the regeneration of skin and tissue, reducing stretch marks, scarring and dark spots.

 W